“The empires of the future are the empires of the mind.”

 Churchill Scholarship

 The following instructions are for the 16 Churchill Scholarships in science, mathematics, and engineering.
-Applications for the Churchill Scholarship are reviewed by a Selection Committee comprised of at least eight former Churchill Scholars from a variety of STEM disciplines.
+Applications for the Churchill Scholarship are reviewed by a Selection Committee comprised of former Churchill Scholars from a variety of STEM disciplines.
 An offer cannot be made before completion of an informal telephone interview.

 Criteria for Selection